tidb-incubator/tidis/docs/performance.md

 ![](./20220826150505.jpg)

-In the comparison, we can see all them have not much difference in small concurrency for read, and `TiKV-Service`'s advantage shows up.
-In write scenerio, latency of `TiKV-Service` are always the best and stable as the concurrency increase.
+In the comparison, we can see all them have not much difference in small concurrency for read, and `TiKV-Service`'s advantage shows up as the concurrency increases.
+In write scenerio, latency of `TiKV-Service` are always the best and stay stable as the concurrency increases.